-A litany of information exists to dismiss nearly all claims of those who desire to implement a statewide system of taxpayer-funded campaigns in New York State.
+A litany of information exists to dismiss nearly all claims of those who desire to implement a citywide system of taxpayer-funded campaigns in Washington D.C.
 Furthermore, one need only look to the experience of New York City - let alone Arizona, Connecticut, or Maine - to realize these systems breed new forms of corruption.

-In discussing taxpayer financing proposals, perhaps CCP Academic Advisor, author, and Director of the Center for Representative Government at the Cato Institute, John Samples, said it best in an essay in his book, Welfare for Politicians?
-Taxpayer Financing of Campaigns: "Such proposals, especially the 'clean elections' variant, simply transfer wealth from taxpayers to a preferred set of candidates and causes....Far from being a reform, government financing offers more 'politics as usual..."84 Certainly, members of this Legislature should seek to avoid "more 'politics as usual..."
-I conclude my testimony with a final thought on this issue from Thomas Jefferson: "To compel a man to furnish contributions of money for the propagation of opinions which he disbelieves, is sinful and tyrannical."85
+In discussing taxpayer-financing proposals, perhaps CCP Academic Advisor, author, and Director of the Center for Representative Government at Washington D.C.'s Cato Institute, John Samples, said it best in an essay in his book, Welfare for Politicians?
+Taxpayer Financing of Campaigns: "Such proposals, especially the 'clean elections' variant, simply transfer wealth from taxpayers to a preferred set of candidates and causes....Far from being a reform, government financing offers more 'politics as usual..."
+Certainly, members of this Committee should seek to avoid "more 'politics as usual."
+I conclude my testimony with a final thought on this issue from Thomas Jefferson: "To compel a man to furnish contributions of money for the propagation of opinions which he disbelieves, is sinful and tyrannical."